 Welcome to Lima, the capital and largest city with 10 million people.

 Join us on a two-week adventure to explore the diverse regions of picturesque Peru.
 This whirlwind tour will bring you to some of the country’s biggest attractions while moving off the beaten path to traditional villages and hidden treasures.
-Get your heart racing as you go mountain biking, bungee jumping, zip lining, and whitewater rafting.
+Get your heart racing as you go hiking, mountain biking, bungee jumping, and zip lining.
 From Machu Picchu and the Sacred Valley, to Apu Agusante and down to the Amazon rainforest, get the full Off the Map Peru experience.

-Upon arrival in Cusco, we will jump on a private bus and be transported to Ollantaytambo located in the heart of the famous Sacred Valley.
+Meet your program leaders in Lima and jump on your connecting flight to Cusco.
+Upon arrival in Cusco, we will hop on a private bus and be transported to Ollantaytambo located in the heart of the famous Sacred Valley.
 One of the few remaining towns where locals still live in houses made by the Incas, Ollantaytambo is referred to as the “Living city of the Incas.”
 The town is also home to an important fortress built by the Incan Empire.
 The group will get to know each other and discuss the upcoming two weeks, and settled into a comfortable hotel for the night.

 The back door adventure continues with and exhilarating morning of zip lining across a river valley outside Santa Teresa.
 After a quick lunch we will walk through the high jungle on an easy 6 miles hike to Aguas Calientes, the gateway city of Machu Picchu.
 After arriving into Aguas, we will end the day with a delicious gourmet buffet and then check-in at a comfortable hotel.